Cleanrooms Australia is a specialist cleanroom design and construction company that excels in delivering turnkey cleanrooms.

 - Military manufacture

 - Spray booth

-Most of our clients need to prove that their cleanroom is performing before they produce products or services.
-This is why when we hand over a facility, we are happy to also hand over a NATA traceable certificate, certifying the performance of our products.
+Most of our clients need to prove that their cleanroom is performing to the required standards before they produce products or services.
+This is why when we hand over a facility, we provide a NATA traceable certificate that certifies the performance of our products.

 Hardwall Clenrooms are the most common type of cleanroom.
 They feature a strong, permanent construction, and usually include multiple rooms.
 They are highly durable and can be used as a freestanding, self-contained room to effectively control the level of contamination in the air.